JessyColonval/Hino/README.md

 - they are not empty;
 - at least one of these two quantiles contains at least one point of the same class as the ones in the current quantile.

-Otherwise, points in the current quantile that do not meet the 2 conditions have their isolation scores incremented by 1.
+Otherwise, points in the current quantile that do not meet the two conditions have their isolation scores incremented by 1.
-And when an isolation score of a point is too high, then this point is considered an outlier.
+And when an isolation score of a point is too high, then this point is considered an as outlier.

 ## 🗂️ Project tree structure